 Every year we are amazed by the inspirational fundraising ideas that schools come up with.
 Take a look at some of our favourite activities below:

 Cake Take Away - pupils and parents bake and sell cakes with a number theme.

 5 a Day – pupils are sponsored to eat their healthy 5 items a day over a week.

-Digit diner - from devising a menu, costing it, putting together the price list, advertising and serving,the children organise a café/diner day with food and drinks.
+Digit diner - pupils organise a café/diner day with food and drinks: from devising a menu, costing it, putting together the price list, advertising and serving.

 Snakes and Adders – pupils are sponsored for the number of minutes they play snakes and ladders